-- 1. Did you receive the script, with your name on it as Director, no less than 24 hours before prep? - 2.
-Were you provided with an office? - 3.
-For single-camera, half-hour series, were you notified 72 hours in advance of the date, time, and place of the table read? - 4.
-Did you participate in all casting, and was there a reasonable purpose for each person present at the casting session(s) to be there? - 5.
-Were you informed before prep started of the casting protocols and schedule for the episode?
-If the casting concept call took place during prep, were you invited to participate? - 6.
-If casting electronically, did you receive the links at the same time as the Writer/EP or any other producer?
-Were you provided a reasonable opportunity to provide input before casting recommendations or decisions were communicated to the studio or network? - 7.
-Were you told what material would be shot by a second unit? - 8.
-Were you consulted on wardrobe, props, special FX, choreography, music, special equipment, etc.?
+Television Creative Rights Committee Thomas Schlamme Chair Nicole Kassell Co-Chair Rehecca Asher Kabir Akhtar Dan Attias Iamie Rahhit Norberto Barba Andrew Bernstein Tessa Blake Tricia Brock Deborah Chow Hanelle Culpepper Roxann Dawson Cheryl Dunye Guy Ferland Zetna Fuentes Karen Gaviola Anthony Hemingway Michelle MacLaren Gail Mancuso Seith Mann Tawnia McKiernan Martha Mitchell Michael Pressman Salli Richardson-Whitfield Mike Robe Bethany Rooney Dan Sackheim Carl Seaton Oz Scott David Semel Millicent Shelton Marcos Siega Michael Spiller Fric Stoltz Larry Teng Mark Tinker Tom Verica Ken D. Whittingham Greg Yaitanes Hiro Murai Ed Ornelas Matt Penn EPISODIC TELEVISION/ HIGH BUDGET SVOD/AVOD SERIES SUMMARY OF DIRECTORS' CREATIVE RIGHTS UNDER THE DIRECTORS GUILD OF AMERICA BASIC AGREEMENT OF 2023 CREATIVE RIGHTS CHECKLIST: EPISODIC TELEVISION & HIGH-BUDGET SVOD/AVOD SERIES PRE-PRODUCTION - You must receive the script, with your name on it as Director, no less than 24 hours before prep. - 2.
+You must be provided an office. - For single-camera, half-hour series, you must be notified 72 hours in advance of the date, time, and place of the table read. - You must participate in all casting for your episode, and there must be a reasonable purpose for the presence of each person attending the casting session(s). - You must be informed before prep begins of the casting protocols and schedule for the episode.
+If the casting concept call takes place during prep, you must be invited to participate. - If casting electronically, you must receive the links at the same time as the Writer/EP or any other producer.
+Casting should advise you, the 1st AD and other relevant prepping crew when casting links are expected to be distributed during your prep period. - You must be provided a reasonable opportunity to provide input before casting recommendations or decisions are communicated to the studio or network. - 8.
+Before principal photography begins you must be advised what material is scheduled to be shot by a second unit. - You must be consulted on any/all creative decisions, including wardrobe, props, special FX, choreography, music, special equipment, etc. PRODUCTION - You must direct all of the originally scheduled principal photography. - 2.
+All notes to cast and crew must come directly from you. - 3.
+You must be provided the opportunity to consult with the person assigned to direct 2nd Unit material. - You must be informed about any electronic transmission of sound or images from the set.